skyrim-multiplayer/skymp/docs/docs_cpp_code_guidelines.md

 Enum names must start with an upper case: `enum SomeEnum`.
 This rule is also applied to enum constants.

+Declare enums as `enum class`, unless you have a really good reason to make them regular just `enum`.

 ### Functions

 Functions must start with an upper case: `void LaunchOpenBeta();`.